ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 Although it will now be possible to have a mouse-based UI, all features of Cinque will always be able to be accomplished by way of the keyboard.

 ### v0.6 - VisiCalc Advanced

+This is a pretty major release because "keystroke memory" is a macro system.

 - [ ] Help (?)
 - [ ] Percentage (%)